vaibhavchawla2970/ChatBridge/README.md

 3. Enter the **Chat URL** (e.g., "https://character.ai")
 4. Click **Save AI**

-Your custom platform will now appear in the transfer options!
+Your custom platform will now appear in the transfer options.

 ---

-## 🛡️ Privacy & Security
+## Privacy and Security

 ChatBridge is built with privacy as a core principle: